In this article, we go over the best solar panels according to their price-per-watt, so you know you are getting the best value possible.

 Luckily for you, we narrowed this article down to the best options for each choice, so all you have to do is read to find out which solar panel you need.

 400 Watt Complete Solar Kit With 40A MPPT Controller | RV / Off-Grid / Backup Solar Kit

 This has got to be the best valued solar panel kit we have for off-grid usage.
 With a 2 x 200 watt solar panel, this kit comes in at a low rate of around $1.74 per watt.

-Our favorite aspect of this off-grid solar system is the monocrystalline solar cell - basically the most energy-efficient solar panel currently on the market.
+Our favorite aspect of this off-grid solar energy system is the monocrystalline solar cell - basically the most energy-efficient solar panel currently on the market.

 One of the reasons why it’s the best solar panel kit for off-grid lifestyles is thanks to the monocrystalline solar cell.
 Because it’s a single (mono) crystal cell, it’s much more energy-efficient than polycrystalline (multi) solar panels.

 Although the polycrystalline solar panels tend to be a bit cheaper, they ultimately don’t create the same amount of energy long-term and can end up costing you even more as you would have to replace it if you were using it frequently.

 The other aspect that we love about this solar panel is its easy setup.
 Oftentimes, solar panels can be super tricky to install, especially with all the different parts involved.

 This kit has complete pre-assembled wiring and doesn’t require any crimping tools to get it going.
 If you want to upgrade or add some additional panels, all of our products work together so that will be easy as well.